 End with plc in their name | End with ltd in their name |

-Can offer shares to general public | Can not offer shares to general public |
+Can offer shares to the general public | Can not offer shares to the general public |

-Must need for trading certificate before starting operation | Can start operation after getting incorporation certificate |
+Must need the trading certificate before starting the operation | Can start operation after getting incorporation certificate |

-Minimum two directors needed | Minimum one director needed |
+A minimum of two directors needed | A minimum of one director needed |

-Must have a qualified secretary | No need for secretary |
+Must have a qualified secretary | No need for a secretary |

-File accounts within 6 months to registrar | File account within 9 months and no need before general meeting |
+File accounts within 6 months to the registrar | File account within 9 months and no need before the general meeting |

-Audit is required | Audit is required if turnover exceeds 6.5 millions |
+Audit is required | The audit is required if turnover exceeds 6.5 million |

-Annual general meeting is necessary | Annual general meeting is not necessary |
+The annual general meeting is necessary | The annual general meeting is not necessary |

-Can not pass written resolution | Can pass written resolution |
+Can not pass a written resolution | Can pass a written resolution |

 Unlimited Companies

-Companies whose liability is not limited or unlimited, means if a business is going to shut or at the position of liquidation and company can not pay the liability even after selling all the assets of a company then shareholders have to pay liability from their own pocket or from their personal wealth.
+Companies whose liability is not limited or unlimited means if a business is going to shut or at the position of liquidation and the company can not pay the liability even after selling all the assets of a company then shareholders have to pay liability from their own pocket or from their personal wealth.

 Community Interest Companies